 Josep M. Llibre, MD, and Benjamin Young, MD, Ph.D.

 Copyright © 2014 Remedy Health Media, LLC.
 All rights reserved.

 It is a part of the publication The 21ª Conference on Retroviruses and Opportunistic Infections (CROI 2014).

-Note from the editor of Seropositive Web Site: Note that the text is clear and this posture, the treatment posture as prevention is not 100% safe (like everything else in medicine) and that, in my opinion, based on my personal experience over of twenty years, the proposal is good as a way to increase security.
-That is, the ideal is that there is sexual intercourse, but that it is safe, with the use of condoms, leaving treatment as prevention as a second zone of defense, in warlike terms, because that is what it is, of a war between a virus and the human race; I myself have published several texts on the problem itself, such as this text, this text and even more this show excellent results, it is necessary to take into account that even among the most "caxias" in the treatment, which includes me , adherence may not be complete, and in some cases there may be migration from one organism to another of a virus that is modified and resistant to PrEP and PEP.
-In this case, there would be transmission to a subject who may be unaware of the fact that he is being infected by a resistant virus, and what is worse, he can transmit to another person and this to another and to another and another and so on and so forth. , in the end, we would have a completely "new" epidemic with a virus resistant to the truvada and, by table, to other antiretrovirals (read, in another window, in another site on cross-resistance.
+Note from the editor of Soropositivo Web Site: Note that the text is clear and this stance, the stance of treatment as prevention is not 100% safe (like everything in medicine) and that, in my opinion, based on my personal experience throughout twenty years old, the proposal is good as a way to increase security.
+In other words, the ideal is that there is, yes, sexual intercourse, but that it is safe, with the use of condoms, leaving treatment as prevention as a second defense zone, in warlike terms, because that is what it is about, a war between a virus and the human race; Mostly I have published several texts about the problem itself, such as this text, this other text and even more this show excellent results, it is necessary to take into account that even among the most “caxias” in the treatment, which includes me , adherence may not be total and, in some cases, there may be a migration, from one organism to the other, of a modified virus that is resistant to PrEP and PEP.
+In this case, there would be transmission, to a subject who may not be aware of the fact that he is being infected by a resistant virus and, what is worse, he can transmit it to another person and this to another and another and another and so on and so on. , in the end, we would have a completely “new” epidemic with a virus resistant to truvada and, by table, to other antiretrovirals (read, in another window, on another website on cross-resistance.